-It lasts for 2 hours, 8.30pm to 10.30pm and there is a small ceremony held with traditional music and storytelling in front of the Treasury before the grand unveiling.
+The experience lasts for 2 hours, 8.30 pm to 10.30 pm and there is a small ceremony held with traditional music and storytelling in front of the Treasury before the grand unveiling.

 The Petra by Night experience is supposed to be undertaken in silence under candlelight only, but I can assure you nobody observed this; torches, mobile phones, and chatter are in abundance (unless you’re running a little late like we were you’ll get the walk in all to yourselves!)

 Should you take the kids to Petra by Night?